Skip to main content

 Q. The interception of the charge is not very clear for us.
 If we have two warriors aligned, the opponent can't charge one of them because the other intercepts the charging path?

+A. By RAW, if neither target model was not even 0.001mm in front of the other, neither could intercept.
 Almost impossible to happen in a real game (remember the charger would have to come on a flat angle in regards to both models.

 Source: Tuomas Pirinin on Facebook